WWPOL/Game-Deals/CONTRIBUTING.md

 # Contributing

 We encourage open source contributions to Game Deals.
+While working here please follow our [Code Of Conduct](./CODE-OF-CONDUCT.md).

 All source code for the website is in this repository.
 Additionally instructions on how to emulate the backend services which our website uses are provided.